 Step 4: Now, you’re ready to mix!
 Working carefully and still with gloves, goggles and long sleeves on, pour the lye solution into the oils.
 Stir by hand for around 30 seconds then begin mixing with an immersion (stick) blender.
 Do not use a hand mixer – you want a stick blender that looks like THIS.

-Step 5: Blend for around 30 to 40 seconds, then hand stir with the motor off for 30 to 40 seconds.
+Step 5: Blend for 5 to 10 seconds, then hand stir with the motor off for 20 to 30 seconds.
 Alternate until trace is reached.
 “Trace” means that your soap batter has gotten thick enough so that when you drizzle some of it across the surface of itself, it leaves an imprint or “tracing” before sinking back in.

 Step 7: Pour the soap into the prepared mold and cover with a sheet of wax paper, then the mold’s top or a piece of cardboard.
 Insulate the mold with a towel or small quilt, but peek every so often to make sure that the soap isn’t overheating.
 It will darken in spots and take on a gel-like appearance at some points (that’s all normal as it goes through “gel phase”), but if you see a crack developing down the middle, it’s getting too hot and should be uncovered.

 Step 8: Allow the soap to stay in the mold for at least 24 to 48 hours.
 Remove from the mold and slice into bars.
 This recipe yields around 8 bars of soap.
 Let the soap cure for at least 4 weeks before use.